Unity-Technologies/ml-agents/docs/Python-API.md

 allows you to interact directly with a Unity Environment (`mlagents_envs`) and an entry point to train (`mlagents-learn`) which allows you to train agents in Unity Environments using our implementations of reinforcement learning or imitation learning.
+This document describes how to use the `mlagents_envs` API.
+For information on using `mlagents-learn`, see [here](Training-ML-Agents.md).

-You can use the Python Low Level API to interact directly with your learning environment, and use it to develop new learning algorithms.
+The Python Low Level API can be used to interact directly with your Unity learning environment.
+As such, it can serve as the basis for developing and evaluating new learning algorithms.

 ## mlagents_envs